Quarterly Results

 Deferred tax assets

-Deferred tax assets represent comprises prior year tax losses carried forward as a result of the transitional adjustments arising from the adoption of FRS115 in the Hong Kong subsidiary and unutilised merger and acquisition allowance relating to acquisitions made by the Company in previous years.
-The decrease in deferred tax from S$0.9 million as of 31 December 2022 to S$0.8 million as of 30 June 2023 was due to utilisation of deferred tax asset to offset against 1H2023 profit of the Hong Kong subsidiary.
+As at 31 March 2026, the Group recorded deferred tax assets of S$0.4 million (31 December 2025: S$0.4 million).
+The deferred tax assets comprise prior year tax losses carried forward as a result of the transitional adjustments arising from the adoption of FRS115 in the Hong Kong subsidiary and unutilized merger and acquisition allowance relating to acquisitions made by the Company in previous years, as well as temporary differences for the provision of refunds of annual fees for the High-Risk Tanks.

 Investment in associate